 The other recent paper purporting to find dangers in feeding transgenic crops to animals was published by Judy Carman, et. al, (29).
 Published in a low level on-line journal supported by the Organic Federation of Australia, and not even indexed in PubMed, it is of little scientific validity, and was immediately criticized by scores of scientists.

 Carman’s study fed pigs either transgenic or conventional maize for 23 months and then examined their stomachs after slaughter.
 They claimed that GM-fed pigs had more inflammation, but their own tables show the opposite.
 Critics (30) also noted the visual inspection of stomachs is not the same as an actual histology study, and probably was meaningless.
+If you want to read the full info via this guide, visit Kratom News.
 But most significant, FSANZ, the Food Standards Agency of Australia and New Zealand concluded (31) that the data “are not convincing of adverse effects due to the GM diet and provide no grounds for revising FSANZ’s conclusions.”

 Comparison with Tobacco Cover-ups